 Tax on interest income is withheld on distributions paid to non-resident unitholders at rates applicable to the country in which the unitholders reside.
-Distribution income of the Fund will be subject to a deduction of tax in accordance with the current law a.
-Basis of preparation

-2 Summary of material accounting policies
+2. Summary of material accounting policies:

-The principal accounting policies applied in the preparation of these financial statements are set out below.
+The material accounting policies applied in the preparation of these financial statements are set out below.
 These policies have been consistently applied to all years presented, unless otherwise stated.